xiw013/xiw013.github.io/README.md

 ### Research Experiences
 (June 2022 - present)
-Working on prjects of designing an AI chatbot with emphasis on security and pravicy and Studying people's reactions to misinformation and disinformation on twitters under the supervisition of Dr.Munyaka in SEISUP Lab.
+Working on projects of designing an AI chatbot with emphasis on security and privacy and Studying people's reactions on misinformation and disinformation on twitter under the supervision of Dr.Munyaka in SEISUP Lab.

 (August 2021 - present)
 Collaborating with other three students: James Cole, Daniel Hernandez, and Nikki Rejai in Dr. Sahoo’s [Boolean research lab](https://sites.google.com/view/debashis-sahoo) on generating a *gene expression signature* for tuberculosis with higher accuracy under any diseases' conditions.